went2/markdown-to-resume/README_en.md

 # Markdown-to-Resume

-Markdown-to-Resume: convert your markdown file to nicely formatted resume.
+[m2r](m2r.netlify.app): convert your markdown file to nicely formatted resume.

+## Usage

+1. Import the resume file in markdown format.
+2. Edit resume content online and preview the effect in real time.
+3. Export edited pdf and md files.